anhnguyen6535/KGallery/README.md

 # About
-This website is created for my friend, who has a passion for capturing moments of everyday life.
+This mobile website was created for my friend, who has a passion for capturing moments of everyday life.
 This blog focuses on portraying how Calgarians adapt and thrive in the harsh cold weather.

 Check out his work here: https://khoagallery.vercel.app/